Rate limiting

 Packet-specific throttlingNormal JSON response status, for example TooManyRequestsOne packet has its own business-level throttling rules.

-WebSocket rate limits are usually returned as HTTP 429 or close code 4201.
+WebSocket rate limits are currently surfaced through close code 4201.
 Packet-specific limits use normal JSON statuses such as TooManyRequests.

 Current limit: